 DANIEL SMITH Watercolor Ground, 4oz Jars

-We're thrilled to offer Buff Titanium and Mars Black along with our Titanium White Watercolor Ground.
+We're thrilled to offer Iridescent Gold and Pearlescent White along with our other Watercolor Ground colors.

 It used to be that watercolor painters had few options beyond white paper or a few colored boards.
 Now you can turn almost any surface into a toned or black ground for watercolor painting, as well as collage, pastels, pencils and mixed media work.